t-redactyl/blog/content/2021-01-04-proof-by-mathematical-induction-part-1.md

 1 + 2 + 3 + \ldots + k + (k + 1) = \frac{(k + 1)^2 + (k + 1)}{2}
 $$.

+(All that we've done in the above two statements is substitute in $k$ instead of $n$ in the first statement, and $k + 1$ instead of $n$ in the second statement.)

 We now know one fact, that our first statement above is true.
-We must now prove the second one by showing that the lefthand side is equivalent to the righthand side.
+We must now prove the second statement by showing that the lefthand side is equivalent to the righthand side.
 This looks like quite a sticky algebraic problem.
 However, we can use what we already know to our advantage to simplify the expression.
 The lefthand part of the equation is comprised of $(1 + 2 + 3 + \ldots + k) + ((k + 1))$.
 As we know that $1 + 2 + 3 + \ldots + k$ is the same as $\frac{k^2 + k}{2}$, we can substitute in this expression.
 The rest is now a matter of using algebra to rearrange each side of the equation until they are equal.
 This is usually a matter of trial and error, but you can see some patterns that will help guide your work.
-For example, in this example, the lefthand side contains a squared term, which means we're probably going to have to expand the quadratic equation on the righthand side.
+In this example, the lefthand side contains a squared term, which means we're probably going to have to expand the quadratic equation on the righthand side.

 $$
 \begin{aligned}